LargeEpsilon/LargeEpsilon.github.io/_posts/2025-04-12-Linear-Recurrences-101.md

 # Prerequisites
 To get absolutely everything out of this post it will be best to have some grounding in algebra, linear and abstract.
-The Chinese Remainder Theorem for PIDs in particular will play a significant role in justifying a central claim, but some familiarity with partial fraction decomposition will be more than sufficient here.
+The Chinese Remainder Theorem for PIDs in particular is operating behind the scenes of Corollary (5) which plays a major role in justifying the central claim.
+However some familiarity with partial fraction decomposition will be more than sufficient here.
+Exercises are provided to justify this proposition rigorously if desired.

 # The Fibonacci Numbers
 I was very surprised to learn that the Fibonacci numbers have a closed form solution.
 Unfortunately, the result